Dodge Charger years to avoid — most common problems

 As mentioned, the sixth generation of the Charger started production in 2006 and it swiftly got into some problems.
 The 2006 model year is by far the worst one yet based on driver complaints, and it’s no wonder since driver reports indicated problems with the brake fluid leaks and the automatic transmission.

 On top of that, we’ve seen a fair share of complaints regarding the axle hubs and electrical issues that concerned faulty ignition nods.
-Model years 2007 and 2008 were no better, while things took a quick turn when it comes to the 2009 and 2010 model years.
+Model years 2007 and 2008 were no better, while things took a quick turn when it came to the 2009 and 2010 model years.

 These are by far the safest options for the sixth-gen Charger since there were a lot of issues and recalls in this period.